15.3h | 2010 | PRE Stallion

 Diamante Negro – Dadivoso IX – Favorito XXX

 The harmonious type, quality, and movement that Flamenco YM embodies are consistent with his pedigree.
-The pure Spanish bloodlines in his pedigree earn consistently positive marks in breed evaluations and are successful in sport.
-In 2017 Flamenco was shown at First and Second Levels.
+In 2018 Flamenco debuted at Fourth Level.
 His rider praises his desire to please and willingness above all.
 With a very expressive trot and canter, Flamenco has all the scope needed to continue his development into the FEI ranks.

-Flamenco YM is revised (approved for breeding) with the ANCCE and cross-bred offspring are eligible for registration through the IALHA.
-His correct conformation and quality movement, combined with an outstanding temperament mark this young stallion as one to watch in the coming years.
-This is the first time Flamenco is offered for breeding.
+Flamenco YM is revised with the ANCCE and offspring are eligible for registration through the IALHA.
+He was also approved by the Oldenburg Verband as a possible outcross stallion for warmblood mares.
+Flamenco’s correct conformation and quality movement combined with an outstanding temperament mark this young stallion as one to watch in the coming years.

 Video & Pedigree